LukasB-DEV/react-native-auto-play/.prompts/inline.md

 Follow the standard inline review JSON format defined in the system prompt.
 Limit to **no more than 10 comments**, each short and actionable, focus on those with highest priority.
 If no issues are found, return an empty array.
+Providing less comments than the maximum is ok, if there is nothing to report on.
 If providing code suggestions, make sure the indendation is correct.